yilkalargaw/direct_download_stalker/README.md

 ![DDS opened in browser](https://github.com/yilkalargaw/direct_download_stalker/blob/master/img/Screenshot_2018-10-21_08-57-52.png)

 step3.
-Write it file name you want to search for and its type
+Type in the file name you want to search for and its type

 ![DDS opened in browser and file written](https://github.com/yilkalargaw/direct_download_stalker/blob/master/img/Screenshot_2018-10-21_08-58-41.png)